A Challenge Even For the “Handwriting Experts.”

 Structured Instruction Sequence– sequence of letters should be grouped by similarities to strengthen motor engram development.

 There are so many available resources to put in your “push in” bag.
 These are always in mine and used every day.
-Some include affiliate links for purchasing.
+Some include affiliate links and discounts for purchasing.

 Click here for a 15% off coupon for Legi-liner.